MiguelAlgarme/LostAndFound/README.md

 a user-friendly application for users of the university of sancarlos to easily manage their lost belongings or found belongings.

-Install dependencies by doing: npm install
+Install dependencies by doing: npm install <br>
 Restore Database found in DATABASE using PostgreSQL Make sure to change the database name found on the databasepg.cjs and on the server pool found on server.cjs